 Define and compute the DV01 of a fixed income security given a change in yield and the resulting change in price.

-DV01 is an acronym for “dollar value of an 01” (.01%).
+DV01 is an acronym for “dollar value of a 01” (.01%).
 DV01 gives the change in the value of a fixed income security for a one-basis point decline:

 Importantly, the DV01 is related to modified duration: